mesaguy/ansible-prometheus/docs/sql_exporter_free.md

     prometheus_sql_exporter_free_extra_opts: []

-The version of sql_exporter to install.
-The source version defines the version as specified in version control:
+The version of sql_exporter_free to install.
+The default version can be found in the [sql_exporter_free variables file](../vars/software/sql_exporter_free.yml) and can be used to override the default version:

-    prometheus_sql_exporter_free_version: "0.5"
+    prometheus_sql_exporter_free_version: "1.0.0"

-    prometheus_sql_exporter_free_src_version: "0.5"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_sql_exporter_free_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9399: